 7. Renegotiate interest rates

 - Request a lower APR on your credit card.
-Pick up the phone and give the credit card company a ring to see if they can do anything for you.
-You never know until you ask, and the worst they can say is no. And if you’re struggling with managing your credit card debt, check out “8 Smart Ways to Pay Off Debt Fast.”
+Pick up the phone and give the credit card company a ring to see if it can do anything for you.
+You never know until you ask, and the worst the representative can say is no. And if you’re struggling with managing your credit card debt, check out “8 Smart Ways to Pay Off Debt Fast.”

 - Consider refinancing your auto loan and/or mortgage.
 Depending on the loan, a reduction of a few points could save you thousands of dollars.
 (See: “Ask Stacy: Should I Refinance My Home?“)

 If at all possible, contribute the maximum amount allowable under law to your 401(k), but certainly no less than the amount to capture your employer’s entire match.
 You definitely don’t want to leave free money on the table.

 There are other ways to build retirement funds:

 - Explore your options.
 Don’t have a 401(k) at work?
 Explore other options like an IRA or a solo 401(k) so you won’t be left scrambling when retirement time rolls around.

 - Maximize your Social Security benefits.
 We explained 13 ways to do that here.

 Are your investments in your 401(k) and other retirement funds getting a decent return?
 Are the fees taking too much of a bite out of your earnings?
 Are your investments allocated in a way that’s appropriate for your age and risk tolerance?
 See: “How to Evaluate Your Retirement Funds in 15 Minutes or Less.”